Ascraeus Mons: General description

-The volcano is located in the southeast-central portion of the Tharsis quadrangle at 11.8°N, 255.5°E in Mars' western hemisphere.
+The volcano is located in the southeast-central portion of the Tharsis quadrangle at 11.8°N, 255.5°E in Mars's western hemisphere.
 A group of three smaller volcanoes (the Ceraunius-Uranius group) lies about 700 km to the northeast, and Pavonis Mons (the middle volcano of the Tharsis Montes) lies 500 km to the southwest.
 The 70-km diameter crater Poynting is located 300 km to the west-southwest.

 Ascraeus Mons is roughly 480 km in diameter and is the second highest mountain on Mars, with a summit elevation of 18.1 km.
 The volcano has a very low profile with an average flank slope of 7°.
 Slopes are steepest in the middle portion of the flanks, flattening out toward the base and near the top where a broad summit plateau and caldera (collapse crater) complex are located.

 Volcanic vents, located on the northeastern and southwestern edges of the volcano, are sources for broad lava aprons, or fans, that bury nearby portions of the volcano and extend over 100 km out into the surrounding plains.
 The southwest–northeast orientation of the aprons matches the orientation of the Tharsis Montes, suggesting that a major fissure or rift in the Martian crust is responsible for the orientation of both the aprons and the Tharsis Montes chain.
-The presence of the lava aprons causes some disagreement in the actual dimensions of the volcano.
+The presence of the lava aprons causes some disagreement in the actual dimensions of the volcano, as the definition of where the volcano ends can be quite arbitrary.
 If the aprons are included as part of the edifice then Ascraeus Mons has dimensions closer to 375 × 870 km.